couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

  * If you deploy your servers on recommended hardware requirements or above you can increase this setting to eight.
-The recommended hardware requirements are quad-core processes on 64-bit CPU and 3GHz, 16GB RAM physical storage.
+The recommended hardware requirements are quad-core processors on 64-bit CPU and 3GHz, 16GB RAM physical storage.
 We also recommend solid state drives.

- * If you have a hardware configuration which conforms to pre-2.1 hardware requirements, you should change this setting to the minimum, which is 2.
+ * If you have a hardware configuration that conforms to pre-2.1 hardware requirements, you should change this setting to the minimum, which is 2.

 For more information about system requirements for Couchbase Server, see